jonifreeman/ajatusasana.fi/cv.markdown

 Tieteen ja teknologian ajankohtaisia teemoja–luentosarja (Contemporary themes in Science and Technology Studies-lecture series) 14.02 2009

-Oppimisen Teoreettiset Perusteet kurssi (The theoretical foundations of Learning), group rehearsal course 01/2006
+Oppimisen Teoreettiset Perusteet kurssi (The theoretical foundations of learning), group rehearsal course 01/2006

-Oppimisen Teoreettiset Perusteet kurssi (The theoretical foundations of Learning), group rehearsal course 01/2007
+Oppimisen Teoreettiset Perusteet kurssi (The theoretical foundations of learning), group rehearsal course 01/2007

-Oppimisen Teoreettiset Perusteet kurssi (The theoretical foundations of Learning), group rehearsal course 01/2008
+Oppimisen Teoreettiset Perusteet kurssi (The theoretical foundations of learning), group rehearsal course 01/2008

 Työ ja Oppiminen (Work and Learning), Open University, Lecture, 10/2007

 Työ ja Oppiminen (Work and Learning), Open University, Lecture,10/2008

-Qualitative Methods course, group rehearsal course 03-05/ 2008 I have also participated in the planning of the Master's Degree Program in Adult Education and Developmental Work Research in Helsinki University during 2005 and 2006 and participated in the student admission processes of planning and evaluating exams and interviewing student applicants in 2006.
+Qualitative Methods course, group rehearsal course 03-05/ 2008

+I also participated in the planning of the Master's Degree Program in Adult Education and Developmental Work Research in Helsinki University during 2005 and 2006 and participated in the student admission processes of planning and evaluating exams and interviewing student applicants in 2006.

 # OTHER EXPERIENCE